-The first time Dante Controller is run, you may be presented with the Configure Dante Interfaces dialog box (shown below), providing a list of interfaces from which to select the primary and secondary Dante interfaces.
-Once interfaces have been selected, they are remembered for future use, and this dialog box will not be shown when Dante Controller is run subsequently.
+The first time Dante Controller is run, you may be presented with the Configure Dante Interfaces dialog (shown below).
+Use this dialog to select the primary and secondary Dante interfaces.
+Once interfaces have been selected, they are remembered for future use, and this dialog will not be shown when Dante Controller is run subsequently.